mainmatter/mainmatter.com/src/posts/2023-01-13-ember-template-assert.md

 assert("Must pass myArgument", myArgument !== undefined);
 ```

-The `assert` statement by default runs only for development builds and is
+The `assert` statement runs only for development builds and is completely
-completely stripped from production.
-This rather useful functionality does by
+stripped from production.
+This rather useful functionality does by default not
-default not have an equal in an Ember template.
-This could be a useful addition
+have an equal in an Ember template.
+This could be a useful addition especially
-especially for template-only components, which have no JavaScript backing class.
+for template-only components, which have no JavaScript backing class.
+As such
-As such we'll create this helper and use this as an opportunity to show how to
+we'll create this helper and use this as an opportunity to show how to strip
-strip such an addon completely from production builds.
+such an addon completely from production builds.

 ## The `assert` helper